fagan2888/Gitbook_QuantInterview_HB/market-questions.md

   * hedging techniques
     * intraday momentum \(short gamma position held by dealers hedging at close will revert in the morning\)

+### Factor Investing

+* How to test the statistical significance of a new factor/new alpha
+*